 'Where are you from?'
 A man at the next table appears amused by the last vendor's 'Aussie' greeting.
 My 'coffee-neighbour' is from Denmark and we have a lively conversation about our respective homes before I decide it is time to continue my wanderings around the town.

 Coffee can bring out the best in strangers.
-Like alcohol, it tends to loosen people's tongues and over espresso or cappuccino, I may gain an insight into a stranger's innermost thoughts and beliefs.
-Once, in an Italian coffee house in Venice, I overheard a young man discussing the mental health issues of his celebrity parents.
-I would be mortified if my private business was so openly discussed by our children.
+Like alcohol, over espresso or cappuccino, tongues can easily be loosened and if I've got the time, I may even gain an insight into a stranger's innermost thoughts and beliefs.
+Once, in an Italian coffee house in Venice, I overheard a young man discussing the serious mental-health issues of his celebrity parents.
+I would be mortified if my private business was so openly discussed by our children; even in a different country where you don't think that those surrounding you speak the same language.
 I must admit that I now view our 'Australian Celebrity Royalty' in a completely new light...

 Coffee has been known to be a lively subject in TV series and Hollywood movies.
 One of my favourites is the comedic Bucket List.
 There is one scene, which never ceases to amuse me and which I will share with you.
 It is when Carter (Morgan Freeman), who is in the last stages of his life, hands Edward (Jack Nicholson) a piece of paper.
 Edward slowly unfolds it and, encouraged by Carter, begins to read the contents out loud;